 Willem H. Buiter, PhD, CBE, FBA

-Willem was a member of the Supervisory Board of Robeco Groep N.V., Rotterdam, Netherlands and has been a consultant to the International Monetary Fund, the World Bank, the International Development Bank, the Asian Development Bank and the European Commission, as well as to many central banks and finance ministries.
+Willem was a member of the Supervisory Board of Robeco Groep N.V., Rotterdam, Netherlands and has been a consultant to the International Monetary Fund, the World Bank, the Inter-American Development Bank, the Asian Development Bank and the European Commission, as well as to many central banks and finance ministries.
 He is a regular speaker and has given talks to a wide range of financial and non-financial corporates all over the world and to central banks, finance ministries and international organizations.

 Willem has been a regular contributor to the Financial Times and was the author of its blog Maverecon.
 He also contributes to Project Syndicate and VoxEU.
 He has written scores of technical refereed journal articles and contributions to volumes and has published six books, with a new one forthcoming.
 He has been on the editorial boards of several journals and supervised numerous Ph.D. students.